Senyoret1/hardware-wallet-js/DOCUMENTATION.md

 *Purpose:*

-Change parts of the device configuration.
+Edit device configuration.

 *Params:*
 - usePassphrase: Indicates if the passphrase protection must be enabled (true) or disable (false).
-Use `null` to not make changes to this configuration.
+If set to `null` this value will be ignored and the passphrase protection will remain unchanged.
 - deviceLabel: Label to identify the device through application and/or device screen (32 characters or less).
-Use `null` to not make changes to this configuration.
+If set to `null` this value will be ignored and the label will remain unchanged.
 - pinCodeReader: [Auxiliary function to obtain the PIN.](#auxiliary-function-to-obtain-the-PIN)